 The best part is that catnip manages to repel cockroaches by completely natural means, without any of the harmful side effects contained in DEET.
 That is because its essential oils contain the chemical compound nepetalactone, a naturally occurring roach repellent.

-Catnip is also effective against other pests such as ants and weevils.
+Catnip is also effective against other pests, such as ants and weevils.
 Even if you don’t have cats, you may still want to grow catnip to protect your home against crawling invasions.

 3 – Chrysanthemums

-Chrysanthemums can add a lovely pop of color to your garden, but they don’t just look pretty.
-They are a natural cockroach repellent.
+Chrysanthemums can add a lovely pop of color to your garden—but they don’t just look pretty, they’re also a natural cockroach repellent.
+And the reason why chrysanthemums are anathema to roaches is because they contain pyrethrum.

-The reason why chrysanthemums are anathema to roaches is because they contain pyrethrum.
 Pyrethrum is a natural insecticide that occurs in several flowers in the pyrethrum family, which includes chrysanthemums.

 Chrysanthemums are also useful because they offer long-lasting protection.
 Their growing season is relatively long and stretches into October, covering most of the periods when cockroaches tend to be active.